 3. Hiking Trails

-For those who want to embrace the chilly temperatures, there are an array of marvelous hiking trails that remain open all year round.
+For those who want to embrace snow in the Smoky Mountains, there are an array of marvelous hiking trails that remain open all year round.
 Generally, the trails are less crowded during the winter months which allows you to appreciate the serenity of nature, especially after a snowfall.
 While all the trails are breathtaking, there are a couple that are even more spectacular during winter.
 Alum Cave Trail is a 2.3-mile hike that features gorgeous mountain views.
 Plus, it is a relatively short hike so you don’t have to worry about getting too cold.
 When the weather is chilly, you are likely to see sparkling icicles hanging from the bluffs around Inspiration Point!

 4. Our Restaurant